MockingbirdME/game_md/Dev's D20 version/core rules.md

   - **Near Success:** the character increases their movement by their secondary skill rank.
   - **Complete Success:** the character increases their movement by one, plus their secondary skill rank.
   - **Additional Success:** increases the character's movement by one per additional success.
-### Swim ??????
+### Swim
+  - **Primary Attribute:** Body
+  - **Primary Skill:** Personal Movement
+  - **Relevant Secondary Skills:** Swim
+  - **Relevant Secondary Skill Usage:**
+  - **Aiding Others:** a character can assist another by allowing the second character to use their rank in the secondary skill however both character's only move at the rate of the slower of the two.
+A character can not assist more than one other character at a time.
+  - **Description:** making headway through water and, more importantly, not drowning.
+  - **Difficulty:** 8-20+ depending on the downward pull in the water, riptides, storms, and magic can all increase this difficulty.
+  - **Required Successes:** 0-5 depending on the movement of the water, increased by current, non-submerging whirlpools, and heavy winds.
+  - **Critical Failure:** the character starts breathing in water; they lose 5 stamina and risking passing out and drowning if their stamina reaches zero.
+  - **Failure:** the character makes no progress towards their goal and looses 5 stamina.
+  - **Near Success:** the character treads water and is able to move a number of hexes equal to their secondary skill rank, they also lose 1 stamina.
+  - **Complete Success:** the character moves up to one plus their rank in the secondary skill hexes.
+  - **Additional Success:** increase the distance the character swims by up to one hex.
+### Tumble
   - **Primary Attribute:** Reflexes
-  - **Primary Skill:** Melee Combat
+  - **Primary Skill:** Personal Movement
-  - **Relevant Secondary Skills:** Specific melee attack type.
+  - **Relevant Secondary Skills:** Tumbling
   - **Relevant Secondary Skill Usage:**
   - **Aiding Others:** none, character's make this skill check on their own.
-  - **Description:** the character makes an attack with a melee weapon or their body against a target in their reach.
+  - **Description:** damage from falling from a great height or tumbling down a slope may be reduced with a successful skill check.
-  - **Difficulty:** equal to the target's defense.
+  - **Difficulty:** 8
-  - **Required Successes:** equal to the target's melee defense bonus.
+  - **Required Successes:** N/A
-  - **Critical Failure:** the attack misses and something goes wrong, if not detailed elsewhere this is determined by the GM and may range from dropping or breaking the weapon to harming the attacker or their ally.
-  - **Failure:** the attack misses with no further effect.
-  - **Near Success:** the attack was parried, dodged, or blocked; the attack deals no damage but the defender loses one point of defense.
-  - **Complete Success:** the target is hit, the target loses one defense and apply the effects of a hit with the attack/weapon.
-  - **Additional Success:** the target suffers additional effects based on the attack/weapon.
+  - **Critical Failure:** the character takes full damage and effects from the fall/tumble.
+  - **Failure:** the character gains their rank in the secondary skill damage resistance to the falling damage and raises their toughness by an equal amount for resolving the same damage.
+  - **Near Success:** N/A.
+  - **Complete Success:** the character gains one plus their rank in the secondary skill damage resistance to the falling damage and raises their toughness by an equal amount for resolving the same damage; if the character suffers one or less damage they may end the fall/tumble kneeling instead of prone.
+  - **Additional Success:** the character increases their damage resistance to the fall damage by one per additional success; if the character suffers no damage they may end the fall/tumble standing instead of prone.

 # Combat